monicastroie/store-management-tool/README.md

 ### Application Architecture

-1. Controller Layer - handle incoming HTTP requests This layer will include @RestController classes that map to specific API endpoints.
+1. Controller Layer - handle incoming HTTP requests\
+This layer will include @RestController classes that map to specific API endpoints.
-2. Service Layer - business logic
+2. Service Layer - business logic\
 This layer will contain service classes that include business logic for managing products and users.
-3. Repository Layer - data access
+3. Repository Layer - data access\
 This layer will user spring Data JPA repositories to interact with database.
-4. Entity Layer - data model
+4. Entity Layer - data model\
 This layer represents the database tables, and they are annotated with JPA annotations like @Entity, @Table, @Id.
-5. Database - to persist the data.
+5. Database - to persist the data

 ### Entity layer
 I defined 2 entities in this application: